ShibeFaceSkrill/dogeparty/_posts/2022-05-19-shibeface-skrill-on-dogeparty.md

 <p>Lately I've been doing some deep studies into Doge NFT.
 I've looked on Ethereum, Matic, Solana, and Dogecoin, to determine which are the most important Doge NFT collections worth paying attention to.</p>

-<p>There are some great DOGE NFT communities out there, and in future we'll cover Ethereum and other chains, but as far as Doge NFT, nothing compares to the artwork available right here on the Dogecoin blockchain.</p>
+<p>There are some great DOGE NFT communities out there, and in the future we'll cover Ethereum and other chains, but when it comes to *Doge* NFT, nothing compares to the work available right here on the Dogecoin blockchain.</p>

 <div class="row">
   <div class="column">